Homeschool Advice Part 7 | Read Aloud and Read a Lot

 Not fun.
 Still, I am truthfully glad it happened.
 Not because it hurt, but because God uses all things – pain and pleasure alike – to shape His people for eternity.
 Maybe especially pain.

 The thing is, God did not leave me to whine forever in that wasteland.
 Oh He let me endure it for a bit.
 Gave me my head, saw how far I would run astray from the Master I love.
-He allowed me the natural consequences of my sullen response to pain.
+He allowed me the natural consequences of my sulky response to pain.

 But He didn’t leave me because the wasteland was nothing more than a pit stop down the broad path which leads to destruction.
 And destruction was something I was embracing while I nursed my hurts as if they were dear, beloved friends.